shiqiang-lin/visual_codon/ReadMe.md

 The program also supports custom host species.
 Users can configure the codon table of the host species  through the program interface, or manually edit the txt file to achieve it.
 This program can be run on macOS/Linux/Windows and the results are the same.
 Please follow the instructions below to install and run the program.

+The check sequence function of this program calls the EMBOSS software (https://emboss.sourceforge.net/).
+If you need to use the check sequence function, please make sure that the EMBOSS software is installed in advance.
+The EMBOSS version used by the author is 6.6.0.0.
+Please refer to https://emboss.sourceforge.net/apps/ for installation instructions.

 ### I. Installation
 #### <font color=red> in macOS/Linux </font>